 The results of 10 U-series dates are presented in Table 1.
-The reported errors are 2σ , and they vary from 0.8 to 2.8%.
+The reported errors are 2σ and vary from 0.8 to 2.8%.
 The analysed samples do not show any visible detrital contamination at the dissolution stage.
-However, 4 of the measured samples have a 230Th/232Th ratio lower than 300.
+However, 4 of the measured samples have a 230 Th/ 232 Th ratio lower than 300.
 In the case of measurement by mass spectrometry, these samples should be considered contaminated by detrital admixtures (Hellstrom, 2006).
-Therefore, the whole profile was corrected by using a modified procedure proposed by Hellstrom (2006).
-The result from correction shows that the corrected ages are within the error range of the uncorrected ages (Table 1).
+Therefore, the entire profile was corrected by using a modified procedure proposed by Hellstrom (2006).
+The result of correction shows that the corrected ages are within the error range of the uncorrected ages (Table 1).

-Based on the U-series dating results, age-depth models for the JS9 stalagmite (Fig. 3) were created.
-According to

-- 185 the obtained age-depth model, deposition of the JS9 stalagmite started at 142±4 ka and ended at 84±3 ka.
-The growth rate of JS9 stalagmite was not uniform.
+Based on the results of U-series dating, age-depth model was constructed for the JS9 stalagmite (Fig. 3).
+According to the obtained age-depth model, deposition of the JS9 stalagmite started at 142±4 ka and ended at 84±3 ka.
+The growth rate of the JS9 stalagmite was not uniform.
 From 142 to 112 ka, its growth rate was relatively slow at 1.4 mm/ka; after 112 ka, it rapidly grew at a rate of 11.5 mm/ka, which ended at 109 ka, and then the growth rate slowed to 1.9 mm/ka.
-The last intensive change in the growth rate occurred after 95 ka, when it increased to 4.2 mm/ka. - 190
+The last intensive change in the growth rate occurred after 95 ka when it increased to 4.2 mm/ka.